 Baynes' career night carries Suns past Blazers

-The short-handed Phoenix Suns rode the hot hand of backup center Aron Baynes, ending a four-game losing streak with a 127-117 win over the visiting Portland Trail Blazers on Friday night.
-Baynes, starting in place of center Deandre Ayton (ankle), made a career-high nine 3-pointers -- five in the first quarter and scored a career-high 37 points with 16 rebounds.
+The short-handed Phoenix Suns rode the hot hand of backup center Aron Baynes to end a four-game losing streak with a 127-117 win over the visiting Portland Trail Blazers on Friday night.
+Baynes, starting in place of center Deandre Ayton (ankle), made a career high nine 3-pointers -- five in first quarter -- and scored a career-high 37 points with 16 rebounds.

 Baynes' previous career bests were 26 points and four 3-pointers.
 The Blazers rallied from two huge deficits with long runs and trailed 122-114 with 1:22 to go.
 Then Baynes drilled a 3-pointer from the corner to put the game out of reach.

-The Blazers missed a chance to gain ground on the eighth-place Memphis Grizzlies, who lost Friday, in the race for the Western Conference's final playoff spot.
-Baynes had 19 first-quarter points while already surpassing his career-high in treys.
-Phoenix was also without forwarding Kelly Oubre Jr. (knee).
+The Blazers missed a chance to gain ground on the eighth-place Memphis Grizzlies in the race for the Western Conference's final playoff spot.
+Portland remains 3.5 games behind Memphis, which lost 121-96 at Dallas on Friday.
+Baynes had 19 first-quarter points while already surpassing his career high in treys.
+Phoenix was also without forward Kelly Oubre Jr. (knee).

 Phoenix led by as many as 16 points in the first quarter and was up 34-22 at the end of the first 12 minutes.
 The Suns built their lead to 59-36 before the Blazers went on a 20-0 run to climb within three points.
 Phoenix took a 67-58 lead into halftime.

 In the third quarter, the Suns went up 78-62 on a steal and layup by Bridges, part of a 17-0 run to put them up 88-62.
-The Blazers soon went on a 12-0 run to get within 90-77, and the Suns held a 95-82 lead after three quarters.
+The Blazers soon went on a 12-0 run, however, to get within 90-77, but the Suns held a 95-82 lead after three quarters.
 Portland never took a lead throughout the game.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)